Starting a business in Wisconsin

 If you want a LLC, you file Wisconsin Articles of Organization:

-To form a Wisconsin LLC, you file Wisconsin articles of organization.
+To form a Wisconsin LLC, you file Wisconsin articles of organization and pay the $170 fee.
 The basic requirements of Wisconsin LLC filings are:

 - The business name must include “limited liability company” or end with the abbreviation for it.